rajgoel/course-machine-learning/01-lecture/slides.md

 A simple neural network with

 - 4 input neurons
-- 2 output neurons with linear activation function
+- 2 output neurons with linear activation

 can be used to reliable recognize both symbols given a 2x2 black and white pixel image.